deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

+All members should read the rules

 This repository contains a list of dojo rules for the Deadly Vipers dojo

-All member should read the rules